acharpen/mocss/README.md

 The options enabling a control on the generated code are defined below:
 ```
  --max-parameters VALUE      : avoids mixins having more than VALUE parameters.
 Lower the value is,
-                               less mixins are generated. (default: 6)
+                               less mixins are generated. (default: 1)
  --min-children VALUE        : avoids mixins used less than VALUE times.
 Lower the value is, less
                                mixins are generated. (default: 2)
  --min-declarations VALUE    : avoids mixins introducing less than VALUE declarations.
 Lower the
-                               value is, less mixins are generated. (default: 4)
+                               value is, less mixins are generated. (default: 3)
  --no-duplicates-ruleset     : avoids duplicated declarations in rulesets.
 If sets, more mixins are
                                generated. (default: false)
- --preserve-semantic         : preserves semantic of the css input file.
-If sets, more mixins are
+ --preserve-semantic         : preserves order of the rules in the ouput file.
+If sets, semantic of
+                               the css input file is preserved and more mixins are generated.
-                               generated. (default: false)
+                               (default: true)
 ```